hanzla2006/HTB-SOC-Analyst/README.md

 Modules completed so far include:

+- Incident Handling Process
 - Security Monitoring & SIEM Fundamentals
 - Windows Event Logs & Finding Evil
-- Introduction to Splunk & SPL
-- Threat Hunting with Elastic
+- Introduction to Threat Hunting & Hunting with Elastic
-- Splunk-based Detection Engineering
-- Intrusion Detection with Splunk
+- Understanding Log Sources and Investigating with Splunk

 More investigations and detection exercises will be added as I continue progressing through the SOC Analyst path.